tghamm/Anthropic.SDK/README.md

 - `GOOGLE_API_KEY`: (Optional) Your Google Cloud API Key
 - `GOOGLE_ACCESS_TOKEN`: (Optional) Your OAuth2 Access Token

-#### 3. gcloud CLI Authentication (Recommended)
+#### 2. gcloud CLI or Service Account Authentication (Recommended)

-If you're already authenticated with the gcloud CLI, the SDK will automatically use your existing credentials:
+If you're already authenticated with the gcloud CLI or have a service account JSON file, the SDK can be combined with the `Google.Cloud.AIPlatform.V1` nuget package to authenticate:

 ```bash
 # Authenticate with gcloud CLI (do this once)